-Cash used in investing activities in the current year totalled \$110.4 million compared to \$38.3 million last year.
-The increase reflects the \$57.6 million purchase of Halex and \$53.5 million for purchase of capital assets.
-The increase in capital asset purchases reflect the completion of our Castool Morocco facility, investments in the heat treatment facility in Newmarket, upgrades to the Extrusion group's heat treatment assets and various other capital improvement projects across the company to support growth initiatives.
+Cash used in investing activities in the current year totalled \$37.8 million compared to \$110.4 million last year.
+The decrease reflects the \$39.0 million investment in capital assets in fiscal 2023 compared to \$53.5 million in the prior year and the Company's \$57.6 million purchase of Halex in fiscal 2022.
+The decrease in capital asset purchases reflect the completion of our Castool Mexico facility, the heat treatment facility in Newmarket, and various other capital improvement projects across the Company to support growth initiatives.
+Many of these initiatives began in fiscal 2022 and continued into fiscal 2023.

-In fiscal 2023, Exco plans to invest approximately \$46.9 million in capital expenditures of which roughly \$27.8 million is for growth capital expenditures and \$19.1 million is for maintenance capital expenditures.
-Included in the 2023 estimate is \$18.0 million in carryforward projects including completion of the Heat treat installations in Newmarket, Markham, Texas and Mexico, and the new Castool facility in Mexico.
+In fiscal 2024, Exco plans to invest approximately \$48.5 million in capital expenditures of which roughly \$24.4 million is for growth capital expenditures and \$24.1 million is for Maintenance Fixed Asset Additions.
+Major initiatives in fiscal 2024 include replacing the inefficient existing heat treatment furnaces with high efficiency vacuum equipment in our Michigan facility, new additive equipment within our Large Mould business to meet customer demand, additional multi-axis milling equipment in several locations and new equipment in our Automotive Solutions segment to support anticipated sales growth.
+Included in the 2024 estimate is \$7.2 million in carryforward projects including completion of the heat treat installations in Newmarket, new machinery for Halex in Europe, and equipment for our Castool facility in Mexico.